docs-mockups/autheo/docs/operators/evmos-cli.md

 # Getting Started with Evmos CLI

-Autheo is based off [Evmos](https://evmos.org/) architecure and relies on the Evmos CLI for node operation.
+Autheo is based off [Evmos](https://evmos.org/) architecture and relies on the Evmos CLI for node operation.
 Users looking to start a node on the Autheo network will first need to install both Evmos CLI and its necessary prerequisites.

 ## Prerequisites